Events

 Sept.
 16: Difficult Dialogue: “Election Year Polarization: Can we stay good neighbors?"

-Explore how to stay connected with those we disagree with amid the polarized atmosphere of the November 2024 US presidential election.
+Explored how to stay connected with those we disagree with amid the polarized atmosphere of the 2024 presidential election. Â

 We beat CSU on and off the field!
 CU won the effort to see who could get the most fans ready to vote.